ceph/ceph/doc/radosgw/uadk-accel.rst

 UADK Acceleration for Compression
 ===============================================

-UADK is a framework for applications to access hardware accelerators in a unified, secure, and efficient way.
-UADK is comprised of UACCE, libwd and many other algorithm libraries.
+UADK is a framework that makes it possible for applications to access hardware accelerators in a unified, secure, and efficient way.
+UADK is comprised of UACCE, libwd, and many other algorithm libraries.

 See `Compressor UADK Support`_.